matheuristic/plan9port-config/README.md

 - `c+`: Comment.
 Specify an argument to change the comment prefix from the default `#`.
 - `c-`: Uncomment.
 An argument may be specified as in `c+`.
-- `ci`: Convert an alphanumeric string to a case-insensitive regexp.
 - `condarun`: `condarun envname cmd arg1 ...` executes `cmd` with the given args in the `envname` Conda environment (default environment is the one active when Acme was launched, else `base`).